-Nonresidents:
+Nonresidents: No open season

 The Nushagak Peninsula is comprised of 85% Federal public lands and consists of 85% U.S. Fish and Wildlife Service (USFWS) managed lands.

 Residents of Units 9B, 9C, 9E, 17, Lime Village, and Stony River have a customary and traditional use determination for caribou in Unit 17 remainder.